Why it is important to have a niche as a realtor, how to choose one and where to choose one.

 A niche, simply put, is a subcategory of the real estate market, which could be defined in several ways.
 Property pricing comes as a principal basis in defining and dissecting real estate marketing niches.
 Low-priced or affordable homes, for example, spawn subcategories or marketing niches like starter homes for first-time buyers.
 Along the same line of thinking, the high-priced or luxury segment would cover the real estate marketing niches for estate homes or condo penthouses.

 What is the benefit of having a niche?
+How can it make me a top realtor?

 Working within a specific real estate marketing niche offers the opportunity for specialization that helps a lot in generating leads, whether an agent’s client is buying or selling a property.
 Agents who focus on a specific real estate marketing niche over time become experts in that segment.